 (a) Providing students with increased access to rigorous and engaging coursework in STEM.

 (b) Increasing the number and proportion of students prepared for postsecondary or graduate study and careers in STEM, with a specific focus on an increase in the number and proportion of students so prepared who are from groups traditionally underrepresented in STEM careers, including minorities, individuals with disabilities, and women.

-Applicants could propose providing students with increased access to coursework in STEM through such activities as mentoring, counseling, and tutoring in ways that motivate participants to pursue postsecondary education in the areas of STEM.
+Applicants could, for example, propose providing students with increased access to coursework in STEM through such activities as mentoring, counseling, and tutoring in ways that motivate participants to pursue postsecondary education in the areas of STEM.
 Similarly, applicants could propose increasing the number and proportion of students prepared for postsecondary or graduate study and careers in STEM through activities such as referrals to STEM-oriented work-based learning experiences, exposure to academic programs and careers in STEM-related fields, and providing support services.
 These could include services to improve participants' academic skills and knowledge so that they may pursue studies and careers in STEM-related fields.

 Invitational Priority 2—Faith-Based and Community Organizations

 Applications that propose to engage faith-based and community organizations in the delivery of services under this program.

 Program Authority: 20 U.S.C.
 1070d-2.